SorensenUCSC/CSE113-2021/overview.md

 This class will be split into 5 modules, each of which are roughly two weeks:

-* **Module 1: Intra-Thread Parallelism:** This module will discuss how parallelism can be achieved within a single thread.
+* **Module 1: Intra-Thread Parallelism** This module will discuss how parallelism can be achieved within a single thread.
 We will discuss instruction-level parallelism (superscalar and pipeline) and vectorization.

-* **Module 1: Thread-Level Parallelims:** This module will go over multi-threaded parallelism.
+* **Module 2: Thread-Level Parallelims** This module will go over multi-threaded parallelism.
 We will discuss do-all parallel loops, interleaving semantics, atomic operations and mutual exclusion.

-* **Module 1: Concurrent Data Structures:** This module will discuss concurrent objects and how to reason about them.
+* **Module 3: Concurrent Data Structures** This module will discuss concurrent objects and how to reason about them.
 We will discuss several implementations along with their tradeoffs.

-* **Module 1: Reasoning about Concurrency:** This module will discuss how to reason about concurrent programs, including memory consistency and liveness.
+* **Module 4: Reasoning about Concurrency** This module will discuss how to reason about concurrent programs, including memory consistency and liveness.

-* **Module 1: GPU Programming:** This module will discuss GPU programming.
+* **Module 5: GPU Programming** This module will discuss GPU programming.
 We will discuss the SIMT programming model, hierarchical execution, and different architectural considerations when optimizing programs

 ## Class Format